anyscale/templates/templates/llm-router/README.md

 This plot illustrates that as we relax the cost constraints (i.e., increase the percentage of GPT-4 calls), the performance improves.
 While the performance of a random router improves linearly with cost, our router achieves significantly better results at each cost level.

 # Conclusion
 In this tutorial, we have successfully built and evaluated a finetuned-LLM router.
-We generated synthetic labeled data using the LLM-as-a-judge method to train the model, finetuned an LLM classifier using Anyscale's API, and conducted offline evaluation on a standard benchmark, demonstrating that our model is effective in out-of-domain generalization.
+We generated synthetic labeled data using the LLM-as-a-judge method to train the model, finetuned an LLM classifier using Anyscale's API, and conducted offline evaluation on a standard benchmark-- demonstrating that our model is effective in out-of-domain generalization.